Secretarium/MADRec/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to MADRec's documentation!
+Welcome to MADRec by Secretarium's documentation!
 ==================================

 .. include:: ../README.rst

-|
 |

 Table of Contents